Glucosamine for Dogs: The Complete Guide

 Stiffness and pain is often worse when waking up in the morning or after a long nap.
 Cold or damp weather can also increase discomfort.
 Many of these symptoms are similar to symptoms of other problems, so a veterinarian should be consulted if you think your dog may have arthritis and could benefit from joint supplements.

-Glucosamine can be found in kibble, oral supplements, injectable supplements, and raw meats.
+Glucosamine for dogs can be found in kibble, oral supplements, injectable supplements, and raw meats.

 Oral supplements are the most popular form of glucosamine.
 They can be chewable tablets, powders, or liquids.

-Injectable glucosamine supplements work quickly because they deliver the glucosamine directly to the affected joints.
+Injectable glucosamine for dogs supplements work quickly because they deliver the glucosamine directly to the affected joints.
 Adequan is one brand of injectable glucosamine.
-It is administered twice weekly for up to four weeks.
+Pet owners can administer twice weekly for up to four weeks.

 Glucosamine, since it is a naturally occurring substance, is found in many raw meats.
 This may be the best way to supplement your dog’s glucosamine because it is easier for your dog’s body to recognize and use.
 Sources include trachea, chicken feet, oxtails, pig tails, beef knuckle bones, shellfish shells, bones broth, and green lipped mussels.